ImperialCollegeLondon/porefoam/README.md

  ----------------------------------------------------------------

-This repository is under construction, it will be ready in few hours/days.
-It may be useful for experts in direct two-phase flow simulation and is not intended for everyday use.
+This repository is released in the hope that it may be useful for experts in direct two-phase flow simulation and is not intended for everyday use.

 ## Please see the [src/porefoam2f](src/porefoam2f) and [doc](doc) folders for more specific details